JosiahWagner/josiahwagner.github.io/README.md

 # _Who am I?_

 I am an Disciple, Husband, Father, and Engineer that is always trying to learn something new.
 This page is my attempt to create a place to show off some of the cool things I've figured out how to do.
-I consider myself a "jack of all trades, master of none".
-I strive to learn and understand a little (sometimes a lot) of everything but I don't consider myself an expert in anything.
+I consider myself a "jack of all trades".
+I strive to learn and understand a little (sometimes a lot) of everything and develop expertise in as many areas as I can.

 # _Things that interest me_